Taffer/joplin-userstyles/README.md

-If you want your `userstyle.css` to be covered by a different license, that's totally fine, include the relevant info _inside a comment_ or provide a link in a comment, and I'll point it out as an exception in the [License] section here.
+If you want your `userstyle.css` to be covered by a different license, that's totally fine, include the relevant info _inside a comment_ or provide a link in a comment, and I'll point it out as an exception in the [License](#license) section here.

+Also happy to accept pull requests that do the right thing (put your style in a descriptively named directory, add a description in the [Contents](#contents) section.)

 ## License